Mabhuti Khenyeza

-Mabhuti Khanyeza, (born 17 June 1982 in Howick, KwaZulu) is a South African soccer manager and a retired South African professional footballer.
+Mabhuti Khenyeza (sometimes misspelled 'Khanyeza', born 17 June 1982 in Howick, KwaZulu) is a South African soccer manager and a retired South African professional footballer.

 Playing career

-Khanyeza joined Kaizer Chiefs from Lamontville Golden Arrows in July 2007 after he had spent five seasons at the KwaZulu-Natal-based team and scored 43 goals in the 102 official league and cup matches that between 2002 and 2007.
+Khenyeza joined Kaizer Chiefs from Lamontville Golden Arrows in July 2007 after he had spent five seasons at the KwaZulu-Natal-based team and scored 43 goals in the 102 official league and cup matches that between 2002 and 2007.

-Khanyeza scored on his official debut for Chiefs on the opening night of the 2007–2008 season, after coming close to scoring, hitting the cross bar twice in the game.
+Khenyeza scored on his official debut for Chiefs on the opening night of the 2007–2008 season, after coming close to scoring, hitting the cross bar twice in the game.